gbro3n/io-content-dotnet-sdk/README.md

 ### CacheInvalidationSeconds

-Read only access to CacheInvalidationSeconds set.
+Read only access to CacheInvalidationSeconds set in argument to `.WithLocalCache`.